-Postdoctoral Research Fellow, Forest and Rangeland Stewardship Dept., Colorado State University & National Science Foundation
+Assistant Professor of Indigenous Natural Resource Stewardship, Forest and Rangeland Stewardship Dept., Colorado State University

 or follow me twitter.com/Indiginerd

-Dominique David-Chavez is a postdoctoral research fellow working with the Native Nations Institute at the Udall Center for Studies in Public Policy at University of Arizona and Colorado State University’s Department of Forest and Rangeland Stewardship.
-She is currently leading a National Science Foundation postdoctoral research study analyzing Indigenous ethics frameworks and federally funded science research guidelines in principle and in practice.
-Additional research contributions include studies supporting Indigenous data stewardship, ethics, and research governance in environmental policy and decision-making; developing methods for community-based climate research and resilience in the Caribbean islands; and supporting pathways for decolonizing natural resource sciences.
+Dominique David-Chavez is an assistant professor of Indigenous natural resource stewardship working with Colorado State University’s Department of Forest and Rangeland Stewardship, and the Native Nations Institute at the Udall Center for Studies in Public Policy at University of Arizona.
+She is currently leading the Indigenous Land & Data Stewards interdisciplinary research lab, and a National Science Foundation funded research study analyzing Indigenous ethics frameworks and federally funded science research guidelines in principle and in practice.
+Additional research contributions include studies supporting Indigenous data stewardship, ethics, and research governance in environmental policy and decision-making; developing methods for community-based climate research and resilience in the Caribbean islands; and supporting pathways for decolonizing through Indigenous regeneration in research and teaching in natural resource sciences.